 1. Preheat oven to 400°F for at least 15 minutes before; a hot oven is important.

-2. Mix dry ingredients (first 6 ingredients) in a bowl with a whisk.
+2. Mix dry ingredients (first 6 ingredients) in a medium bowl with a whisk.

-3. In another bowl, add the egg and beat for 1 minute.
+3. In a medium to large bowl, add the egg and beat for 1 minute.
 Add the sugar and mix for 30 seconds.
 Then add the yogurt or buttermilk, butter or oil, and vanilla.
 Mix until blended.

 4. Add the wet to the dry and mix well.
 Give it one or two good mixes to “gel” the ingredients.
 Let the batter rest 10 minutes.

 5. Grease the doughnut pan really well with butter or shortening; this will help with the browning.
 Make sure the sides of the pan and middle are greased well.

 6. Using a spoon, place the batter into doughnut pan coming up about halfway.
 Spread lightly with a wet spatula or spoon to smooth out.